MarcosBrendonDePaula/Oxygen_Not_Included_Multiplayer/README.md

 ## What's Planned

 - World state synchronization
+- Player cursors
+  > To see where other players are looking etc
 - Seamless mid-game hosting (start and stop multiplayer at any point during gameplay)
 - Menu and UI synchronization
 - Additional features to be announced
+- More item synchronization (storage, research, skill points etc)

 ---